cedar/cedar/readme.md

     sudo ln -s "/usr/local/Cellar/qwt/[__VERSION__]/lib/qwt.framework/Versions/6/qwt" "/usr/local/Cellar/qwt/[__VERSION__]/lib/qwt.framework/qwt"

 #### Install GCC and don't use Clang!
 To compile cedar you should **use the GCC compiler**.
-To install the GCC compiler open *XCode*, go to *Preferences* -> *Downloads* and install the *Command Line Tools*.
+To install the GCC compiler version 4.2 open *XCode*, go to *Preferences* -> *Downloads* and install the *Command Line Tools*.
+Note however, that GCC 4.2 does not support C++11.
+The unstable version of cedar uses C++11 features.
+Thus you need to install GCC 4.7.2 if you want to compile the unstable version.
+Homebrew provides a [formula](https://github.com/Homebrew/homebrew-dupes/blob/master/gcc.rb), just follow the instructions to install homebrew/dupes/gcc.
 When configuring cedar with cmake change the compiler to GCC.
 You can do this by using *ccmake*:

 Switch to advanced mode and then set the value of `CMAKE_CXX_COMPILER` to `/usr/bin/llvm-g++`.